aghayevaanargiz/REINFORCEMENT_LEARNING_FOR_INVENTORY_MANAGEMENT_SDP2025/README.md

 | Long-term | Scale to **all 9,682 clients × 4,152 items** with GPU training |
 | Long-term | **Live WMS integration** via decision-support API with human-in-the-loop |

 ---

+## 📦 Pre-trained Model

+Download the trained model and evaluation results from the [v1.0 Release](https://github.com/YOUR_USERNAME/rl-inventory-management/releases/tag/v1.0).

+Place all downloaded files into the `training_results/` folder, then run `notebooks/demo.ipynb` directly — no training required.

+---

 ## Team